psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 To any Person or Persons who will give such Information, so as to lead to the Conviction of any of the Parties recently concerned in Destroying the Dressing Frames of Mr. Joseph Hirst, of Marsh; Mr. James Balderson, of Crosland Moor; and Mr. William Hinchliffe, of Ley Moor, all near Huddersfield; and also the same Reward will be given to any Person or Persons, who will give private Information of the Intention of the Depredators to commit any further Mischief, so as such Information shall lead to the Apprehension and Conviction of any of the Offenders, and inviolable Secrecy will be observed.
 ```

+In the London papers, the relative calming of tensions in Nottinghamshire was contrasted with the outbreaks of violence in Huddersfield.

 ```{admonition} A disposition to riot, March 1812
 :class: dropdown